-Content Domain Range of Competencies Approximate Percentage of Test Score I. Students with Mild to Moderate Disabilities 0001-0002 20% II.
+Content Domain Range of Competencies Approximate Percentage of Test Score I. Students with Severe Developmental Disabilities 0001-0002 20% II.
 Assessment and Program Planning 0003-0004 20% III.
 Learning Environments and Instructional Practices 0005-0008 40% IV.
 Foundations and Professional Practice 0009-0010 20%

-Missouri Educator Gateway Assessments TEST FRAMEWORK FIELD 050: MILD/MODERATE CROSS CATEGORICAL SPECIAL EDUCATION
+Missouri Educator Gateway Assessments TEST FRAMEWORK FIELD 051: SEVERELY DEVELOPMENTALLY DISABLED

-STUDENTS WITH MILD TO MODERATE DISABILITIES
+STUDENTS WITH SEVERE DEVELOPMENTAL DISABILITIES

-0001 Understand characteristics of students with mild to moderate disabilities.
+0001 Understand characteristics of students with severe developmental disabilities.

-- 1.1 Demonstrate knowledge of characteristics of typical and atypical human growth and development in various domains (e.g., cognitive, speech/language, social/emotional, physical). - 1.2 Demonstrate knowledge of the types, characteristics, and etiologies of mild to moderate disabilities and the similarities and differences among students with and without mild to moderate disabilities.
+- 1.1 Demonstrate knowledge of characteristics of typical and atypical human growth and development in various domains (e.g., cognitive, speech/language, social/emotional, physical). - 1.2 Demonstrate knowledge of the types, characteristics, and etiologies of severe developmental disabilities and the similarities and differences among students with and without severe developmental disabilities.

-0002 Understand factors that affect development, learning, and daily living in students with mild to moderate disabilities.
+Understand factors that affect development, learning, and daily living in students with severe developmental disabilities.

-- 2.1 Apply knowledge of the roles families and communities play in the development and learning of students with mild to moderate disabilities. - 2.2 Apply knowledge of the implications of mild to moderate disabilities for education and learning, development, and other aspects of an individual's life (e.g., social relationships, recreation and leisure, independent living, employment). - 2.3 Demonstrate understanding of the unique medical needs that accompany mild to moderate disabilities and the possible effects of medications.
+- 2.1 Demonstrate knowledge of the roles families and communities play in the development and learning of students with severe developmental disabilities. - 2.2 Demonstrate knowledge of the implications of severe developmental disabilities for education and learning, development, communication, and other aspects of an individual's life (e.g., social relationships, recreation and leisure, independent living, employment). - 2.3 Recognize the unique medical needs that accompany severe developmental disabilities and the possible effects of medications, and demonstrate knowledge of ways to meet the physical and medical needs of students with severe developmental disabilities.